Emma-Belg/react-getting-started/README.md

 Functional Components are prefered because they are simpler.

 **Class Components**
 Though class components are a bit more complex they can also be more powerful.

+# React Functional Components
+Important to know for React functional components: State, props and hooks.

-# Hooks
+## Hooks
 The useState function in react is a type of hook.

-## State
-State in a React component can only be accesed by that component itself and no other components.
-To make state accessable between components, you need to put the state inside of a parent component that the other required components are children to.
-You then need to 'flow' the values of the state from the parent to the children - this can be done using the props object.
-This is known as 'the one way flow of data' (parent to child).
-Parent components can also flow behaviour down to children.

-Where to place state is an important question to think about for the design of your app.
-It is best to place state as far down a tree as possible - as close as possible to the children who will need it.

-### Props object
+## Props object
 Props can be used to pass any object value from one component to others.
 Props can hold functions(which are seen as an object in JS) or data and they can be used to pass functions/data between components.
 Props are majorly linked to the concept of "responsibility isolation" and separation of responsibilites.